 In 2016-2017, two of grade 11 students got 1st position in the National First Tech Challenge (FTC); a competition in which teams of grades 7-12 are challenged to design, build, program, and operate robots to compete in a head to head challenge in an alliance format.

-We’re proud with our students contributing in various sports activities.
-Many of our students have been awarded on both national and international levels.
-This includes football, basketball, handball, volleyball, karate, fencing, swimming, tennis table, and athletics.
-Nationally, the students were awarded the 1st, 2nd and 3rd places; internationally the biggest achievement was in swimming category winning 3rd place in Germany and 2nd and 3rd place in African championship.
+We’re proud of our students who have contributed in various sports activities.
+Many of our students have been awarded prizes on both national and international levels.
+This includes football, basketball, handball, volleyball, karate, fencing, swimming, table tennis, hooky, sailing, diving and athletics.
+Nationally, the students were awarded the 1st, 2nd and 3rd places; internationally the biggest achievement was in swimming category winning 3rd place in Germany and the 2nd and 3rd place in African championship.
 In fencing the student won the 2nd place in the African Championship and in sprinting the student won the 3rd place in the Arab Countries Championship and the African Championship.

-Our school is actively participating in number of social activities.
-The school social team is visiting several social institutions like: orphanages, nursing houses, hospitals to provide the necessity to its tenants.
-After identifying their needs, other visits are arranged on regular basis and items provided are a variation of gifts, financial support, clothes, and medicine.
+Our school actively participates in a number of social activities throughout the school year.
+The school social team visit several social institutions like: orphanages, nursing houses and hospitals to provide the necessities for their occupants.
+After identifying their needs, other visits are arranged on a regular basis and the team provide them with a variation of gifts, financial support, clothes, and medicine.

-The social team is organizing special event day for orphanage children by taking them to a recreational place for fun.
+The social team also organizes a special event day for orphanage children by taking them to a recreational place for fun.
 During the Holy month of Ramadan, the team offers distribution of food to the needy.
-In the winter season, clothes and blankets are collected and distributed to the poor.
+In the winter season, clothes and blankets are collected and distributed among the poor.

 As this issue plays an extremely important role in students’ achievement, our school doesn’t limit the connection with the parents to a direct contact only through conferences.
-There are many ways that the school contacts the parents, for instance, having an access to school website, traditional publications and the School Management System which is updated on a regular basis, in addition to the Facebook Group and Page as the school believe in the importance of the social media as a tool of recognizing the outstanding students’ achievements.
+There are many ways that the school contacts the parents, for instance, having an access to the school website, traditional publications and the School Management System which is updated on a regular basis together with the Facebook Group and Page as the school believes in the importance of the social media as a tool of recognizing the outstanding students’ achievements.